Doctorate of Counseling Psychology (PsyD)

 - What types of financial aid are offered?

-Financial Aid for Counseling Psychology Students
+Financial Aid for Counseling Psychologist

 The cost of earning a PsyD in counseling psychology varies depending on the type of school you attend.
 A 2016 study by the APA reported that the median annual tuition for doctorate programs totaled:

 Typically, PsyD students in counseling psychology don’t qualify for tuition remission for teaching or research assistantships since those opportunities are usually reserved for PhD students.
 However, you may be able to offset your education costs with fellowships or scholarships.
 These awards can be short- or long-term and, in the case of fellowships, may include additional stipends and benefits.

 You can also apply for other types of financial aid.
 The first step is to determine your eligibility for need-based assistance by completing the Free Application for Federal Student Aid (FAFSA).
 If you qualify for aid, you also may be eligible to work part-time in positions funded by the Federal Work-Study program.